kvas-damian/zid/README.md

 * minColumnWidth - minimal column width in px
 * gutter - gutter in px
 * throttleThreshold - delay time in ms for throttle plugin
+* onColumnCountChangeCallback - event fired on column count change; has two params: columns' count and array of elements

 Example usage
 ===